mtiller/ModelicaBook/text/source/behavior/functions/polynomial.rst

 It is completely plausible that this polynomial evaluation might be used to represent a quantity that was ultimately differentiated by the Modelica compiler.
-The following examples is admittedly contrived but it demonstrates how such a polynomial might come to be differentiated in a model:
+The following examples is admittedly contrived, but it demonstrates how such a polynomial might come to be differentiated in a model: